chef/chef-web-docs/chef_master/source/upgrade_server.rst

       $ chef-server-ctl reconfigure

 #.
-Download the desired Chef server version from the `Chef Server Downloads <https://downloads.chef.io/chef-server>`__ page, then copy it to each server.
+Download the desired Chef Infra Server version from the `Chef Infra Server Downloads <https://downloads.chef.io/chef-server>`__ page, then copy it to each server.

 #.
 Stop all of the front end servers: